chandlerc/blog/content/slides/2025-rustconf-memory-safety-everywhere/why_carbon.md

 ---

-## Reminder of why emory safety is important
+## Reminder of why memory safety is important

 - Memory unsafety remains the dominant cause of security vulnerabilities
   - Over 65% of high / critical vulnerabilities (sources [1], [2], [3], [4],